 We were incorporated in December 2014 and subsequently spun out from Transposagen, a company that has been developing genetic engineering technologies since 2003.
-Since our inception in 2014, we have incurred significant operating losses and negative cash flows from operations and have relied on our ability to fund our operations primarily through equity financings.
-For the three months ended March 31, 2022 we have incurred a net loss of \$58.1 million, and negative cash flows from operations of \$51.3 million.
+Since our inception in 2014, we have incurred significant operating losses and negative cash flows from operations and have relied on our ability to fund our operations primarily through equity and debt financings and strategic collaborations.
+For the nine months ended September 30, 2022 we have incurred a net loss of \$30.7 million, and negative cash flows from operations of \$29.2 million.
 We expect to continue to incur net losses and negative cash flows from operations for at least the next several years.
-As of March 31, 2022, we had an accumulated deficit of \$464.9 million.
+As of September 30, 2022, we had an accumulated deficit of \$437.5 million.

 Our operations have focused on organizing and staffing our company, business planning, raising capital, in-licensing and acquiring intellectual property rights and establishing and protecting our intellectual property portfolio, developing our genetic engineering technologies, identifying potential product candidates and undertaking research and development and manufacturing activities, including preclinical studies and clinical trials of our product candidates, and engaging in strategic transactions.
 Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures, and to a lesser extent, general and administrative expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.
 We have not yet commercialized any of our product candidates and we do not expect to generate revenue from sales of any product candidates for several years, if at all.
-We have funded our operations primarily through the sale of equity.
-Since our inception, we have raised \$224.0 million of gross proceeds from the sale of our common stock in our initial public offering in July 2020, raised an aggregate of \$334.3 million of gross proceeds from the sale of shares of our redeemable convertible preferred stock, received \$60.0 million of gross proceeds from borrowings under our loan agreement and received an aggregate of \$23.8 million in grant funding from CIRM.
+We have funded our operations primarily through the sale of equity, debt financings and strategic collaborations.
+Since our inception, we have raised \$304.5 million of gross proceeds from the sale of our common stock in our public offerings, \$334.3 million of gross proceeds from the sale of shares of our redeemable convertible preferred stock, received \$60.0 million of gross proceeds from borrowings under our loan agreement and received an aggregate of \$23.8 million in grant funding from CIRM.
 In 2021, we entered into the Takeda Collaboration Agreement and received an upfront payment of \$45.0 million.
+In September 2022, the Roche Collaboration Agreement became effective and Roche paid an upfront payment to us of \$110.0 million and we earned an additional \$35.0 million in milestone revenue.